Military history of the Netherlands: Anglo-Dutch Java War (1810–1811)

 The Anglo-Dutch Java War in 1810-1811 was a war between Great Britain and the Netherlands fought entirely on the Island of Java in colonial Indonesia.

 The governor-general of the Dutch East Indies, Herman Willem Daendels (1762–1818), fortified the island of Java against possible British attack.
 In 1810 a strong British East India Company expedition under Gilbert Elliot, first earl of Minto, governor-general of India, conquered the French islands of Bourbon (Réunion) and Mauritius in the Indian Ocean and the Dutch East Indian possessions of Ambon and the Molucca Islands.
 Afterward it moved against Java, captured the port city of Batavia (Jakarta) in August 1811, and forced the Dutch to surrender at Semarang on September 17, 1811.
 Java, Palembang (in Sumatra), Macassar (Makasar, Celebes), and Timor were ceded to the British.
 Appointed lieutenant governor of Java, Thomas Stamford Raffles (1781–1826) ended Dutch administrative methods, liberalized the system of land tenure, and extended trade.
 In 1816, the British returned Java and other East Indian possessions to the Dutch as part of the accord ending the Napoleonic Wars.

 Battle of Waterloo

 The Battle of Waterloo was to involve 73,000 French soldiers; while the Allied army from Britain, Hanover, Brunswick, and the Netherlands and Nassau were about 67,000 men strong.
 (Of the 26 infantry brigades in Wellington's army, nine were British; of the 12 cavalry brigades, 7 were British.
-Half the 29 batteries of guns were Hanoverian or Dutch).
+Half of the 29 batteries of guns were Hanoverian or Dutch).